-- 4.20 The table shows that most of our GF capital expenditure at this stage will be financed from borrowing due to the availability of known capital receipts and reserves.
+8.21.
+The table shows that most of our GF capital expenditure at this stage will be financed from borrowing due to the availability of known capital receipts and reserves.
 This is the most prudent assumption.
 Any future capital receipts, grants or contributions will be taken account of when they are known.
-Regular monitoring throughout the year will identify these, and the updated underlying need to borrow will be presented to Councillors. - Estimates of the CFR, Gross Debt and the Liability Benchmark - 4.21 The CFR is the cumulative balance of unfinanced capital expenditure ("debt") less the provision made for the repayment of debt (MRP). - 4.22 The Council is required to make reasonable estimates of the total CFR over at least the forthcoming year and following two years.
-Because we use our CFR projections as part of our liability benchmark, we project over a longer period, and present in the report at least the five-year time frame in line with the time frame presented in the capital programme. - 4.23 The following table shows the Council's estimated CFR, level of reserves and borrowing to calculate the overall borrowing requirement.
+Regular monitoring throughout the year will identify these, and the updated underlying need to borrow will be presented to Councillors as part of the budget monitoring reports.

+Estimates of the CFR, Gross Debt, and the Liability Benchmark

+- 8.22.
+The CFR is the cumulative balance of unfinanced capital expenditure ("debt") less the provision made for the repayment of debt (MRP). - 8.23.
+The Council is required to make reasonable estimates of the total CFR over at least the forthcoming year and following two years.
+Because we use our CFR projections as part of our liability benchmark, we project over a longer period, and present in the report at least the five-year time frame in line with the time frame presented in the capital programme. - 8.24.
+The following table shows the Council's estimated CFR, level of reserves and borrowing to calculate the overall borrowing requirement: